Mass building - a few tips for lasting success

 When building mass, it is also important to ensure that sufficient sodium is supplied to the body.
 It is an essential mineral and without this growth of the muscles is not possible.
 However, it is important to pay attention to the correct dosage, because sodium has the disadvantage that it promotes water retention.
 This is a no-go especially for a bodybuilder.
 On the other hand, sodium improves the storage of glycogen, ensures a better absorption of amino acids and increases the sensitivity of insulin directly in the muscles.

 Refrain from endurance sports during the mass building process

 The absolute death of mass building is endurance sports.
-This should generally be avoided, as it has a negative impact on the mass buildup.
+This should generally be avoided, as it has a negative impact on mass building.
 The increase in strength would be hindered, as well as the regeneration.
-With endurance sports, the important glycogen is burned and also the branched-chain amino acids, the BCAAs.
+With endurance sports, moreover, the important glycogens are burned and also the branched-chain amino acids, the BCAAs.

 The individual tricks for more mass building